laxuanlinh/awscertifieddev/rds.md

 - Benefits of using IAM authentication:
   - Network in/out is encrypted with SSL
   - IAM to manage users instead of DB
-  - Can leverage AIM Roles and EC2 instance profiles for easy integration
+  - Can leverage IAM Roles and EC2 instance profiles for easy integration

 **Amazon Aurora**
 - Not open-source